drtonyr/MSF60decoder/README.md

 ![demod](https://github.com/drtonyr/MSF60decoder/raw/master/img/demod512.png)

 And there we have it, our time signal.
 All we need to do now is work out where half way between the bottom floor and top ceiling is and we can thresold and get all the bits out.

+## sysDiff

+The final field of a packet decode is systemTime (computed from the mtime of the file) minus radioTime (computed from the radio time signal).
+Many file systems only store times to a second, in which case you can't expect any better accuracy.
+However, if you are running ext4 then you are in luck and you should get 10ms accuracy WHEN I FINISH THIS!!!

 ## Extensions